KadeTheExploiter/LibreUNC/api/instances.md

-# Reflexion
+# Instances

-The **Reflexion** functions are used to interact with game objects and their properties.
+The **Instances** functions are used to interact with game objects and their properties.

 ---